sql-code/sql-code/apps/studio/docs/troubleshooting/README.md

 By default they will only contain uncaught errors.

-You can enable extended logging by starting Beekeeper Studio with the debug flag `DEBUG=*`.
+You can enable extended logging by starting SQL Code with the debug flag `DEBUG=*`.

 On linux, just run the app like this: `DEBUG=* beekeeper-studio`